Maev Creaven (Bach. Engineering, Post Grad. Dip Nutritional Therapy, mNTOI, mIFM)

 I have many interests when it comes to health and nutrition, from detox [biotransformation!] to energy production, inflammatory disorders to digestive health, body fat loss to female hormones.

 The real pivotal moment was when I got sick (in Guatemala), not just once but many times.
 But along this journey I seeked out advice whilst abroad, from local doctors , naturopaths, shamans, healers and nutritionists – anyone that would listen, and had the most inspiring conversations and some interesting experiences!
-I attended many sessions with a Naturopathic Doctor offered me sound advice on food, diet and lifestyle.
-He taught me how to address to root cause of (my) disease.
+I attended many sessions with a Naturopathic Doctor whom offered me sound advice on food, diet and lifestyle.
+He shows me me how to address to root cause of (my) disease.
 I became very conscious on how food affected my body and mind.
 Upon my return to Ireland I searched for an appropriate training in UK and Ireland where I could learn more about nutrition, biochemistry and pathophysiology.
 I was hungry for learning yet wanted to choose a course that was both therapeutic and science based, not just looking at foods, but reviewing lifestyle and environment and stuck in old dogma and research.
-I love studying, researching and thinking.
-I did not realise how ‘unhealthy’ I was until I started to reach peak health and fitness through eating well, supporting my digestion/immune balance, and looking after myself via yoga and movement.
+I love studying, researching and taking time to think.
+I did not realise how ‘unhealthy’ I was until I started to reach peak health and fitness through eating well, supporting my digestion/immune balance, and looking after myself via lifestyle, yoga and movement.

 it takes time and self discovery to adapt to a healthier lifestyle

 What I always highlight with each client is that it takes time and self discovery to adapt to a healthier lifestyle, hence the main reason why I offer three and six month plans.
 (How can one session sort out chronic symptoms?)
 But in the end it is creating a healthier relationship between you, your food, your body and your way of life.
 I am passionate about living life to the fullest and enjoying its fruits – we all work hard enough!
 It is a prerequisite with each client that she/he enjoys the process and to work in a partnership.
-The key is to find out what works for you, focus on your strengths, add in some science and it will all come together.
+The key is to finding out what works for you, focus on your strengths, add in some science and it will all come together.

-Maev with Senator Catherine Noone, Kristi Hughes, ND Medical Director of Institute for Functional Medicine after the FMC Masterclass in The K Club, Nov 2016
+Maev with Senator Catherine Noone, Kristi Hughes, ND (Medical Director of Institute for Functional Medicine) after the FMC Masterclass in The K Club, Nov 2016

 Maev Creaven with The President of Ireland, Michael D. Higgins.